Gaming Gear Buyer's Guide

 Input lag is amount of time it takes for a projector (or TV, monitor) to create an image.
 Long input lag can make it look like your favorite TV show has bad lip-sync issues and can turn that competitive match of Call of Duty into a frustrating, controller-chucking experience.

 Some amount of input lag is inevitable, as consoles and PCs ofter have to connect to third party servers for multiplayer matches.
 Server lag times of 50ms are not uncommon when playing online, which is not horrible, but certainly not great.
-If online multiplayer is your preferred arena for comptitive combat, you're probably using a gaming monitor and/or a plasma flat panel TV, since they both tend to have very low input lag rates.
-The good news is there are a few projectors available today that offer very low lag times; Optoma GT1080DARBEE and Optoma UHD60 4K UHD Projector are two that come to mind right away.
+If online multiplayer is your preferred arena for competitive combat, you're probably already invested in a gaming monitor since they tend to have very low input lag rates.
+The good news is there are a few projectors available today that also offer very low lag times; Optoma GT1080DARBEE and Optoma UHD60 4K UHD Projector are two that come to mind right away.

 Most casual gamers won't even notice a bit of lag while gaming, especially if they're playing offline.
 If you fall into that category, any of these gaming projectors will work great.
 We should note, however, that most manufacturers do not measure lag time statistics for their projectors as of yet, so we are basing our current recommendations on tests done by third party sites such as projectorcentral.com, projectorreviews.com and the avs forum.

-Unfortunately, this is a statistic most manufacturers do not provide anymore, but the good news is that most home theater projectors do pretty well in this regard anyway.
+Unfortunately, this is a statistic most projector manufacturers do not provide anymore, but the good news is that most home theater projectors do pretty well in this regard anyway.
 That said, there are still some things you can do to improve your projector's performance: